Ste9812/OCD_Emulator/README.md

 If you desire to load a model with a different hidden size, it would be sufficient to modify the line 6 of the [NeuralNetwork.h](/PluginCode/src/Processing/NeuralNetwork.h) file.

+##

+The technical report, the video presentation and the auxiliary slides are located in the [Assets folder](/Assets) of this repository.

 ## Aknowledgments

 Alec Wright - Python training code